dalyw01/Docker-Learning/README.md

 ```
 docker images = lists all offline images on your machine
 docker ps -a = display current running containers
+docker rmi <imageID> = Deleting an image from your computer
 ```

 ## Juicy commands